swoogles/hugoprojects/content/_index.md

 outputs = ["Reveal"]
 +++

-# Static Shock
-or, how a single request can generate 800,000 exceptions.
+# How many Exceptions can a single request generate?

+---
+# Attempt #1

 ---
 ## Troubling Symptoms